 In 1921, I was born in Ballybunion, Co.
 Kerry, the town where the River Shannon meets the sea.
-My parents, and all our neighbors, were staunch practicing Catholics, faithful to all the precepts of the Church.
+My parents and all our neighbours were staunch practicing Catholics, faithful to all the precepts of the Church.
 The family rosary was an important daily devotion.
 The trimmings of the rosary included the Litany of the blessed Virgin, where Mary was invoked under a number of titles—Mystical Rose, Tower of Ivory, Ark of the Covenant, Gate of Heaven—to name but a few.
 In my home, I was surrounded by religion and Catholic culture in the form of statues, pictures of Mary and the “saints,” holy water, scapulars, medals and relics.
 The lamp was always lit beside the picture of the family consecration to the sacred heart.

-At school, I was well grounded in Catholic doctrine.
+At school, I was well-grounded in Catholic doctrine.
 I learned about the Mass, the Sacraments, the Ten Commandments, and what was forbidden and commanded by each commandment.
-To my surprise I found I had only learned about nine commandments.
+To my surprise, I found I had only learned about nine commandments.
 The second one, which forbids us to make statues, was left out!
 In my parish church were some beautiful statues, and on Sundays after Mass, I used to light a candle before the statue of St. Teresa of Lisieux, and then I knelt down and prayed to her.

 Later, I went to the local convent school where many teachers were nuns.
 I grew up with the idea that nuns were very special people before God, and their kind of life was the highest calling for any woman.